MontyTRC89/Tomb-Editor/TombLib/TombLib/Catalogs/TEN Node Catalogs/Readme.md

 end
 ```

-Here, **!Arguments** signature lists 3 parameters, which will be called "Moveable to check", "Kind of check"
+Here, **!Arguments** entry lists 3 parameters, which will be called "Moveable to check", "Kind of check"
 and "Hit points value" respectively.
 First argument, "Moveable to check", will occupy whole second line of a
 node UI, because width is not explicitly stated for it.
 Next two arguments, "Kind of check" and "Hit points
 value", both will occupy same next line, because **NewLine** keyword is not specified for third argument.